-- Will the business be eligible for Employee retention tax credit when the Sales have rebounded in the first quarter of 2021- The Citizen Amendment Act (CAA) allows you to look at the past one quarter in order to determine qualification for Employee retention tax credit.
+- Will the business be eligible for an Employee retention tax credit when the Sales have rebounded in the first quarter of 2021- The Citizen Amendment Act (CAA) allows you to look at the past quarter to determine qualification for Employee retention tax credit.
 This means an employee can still be eligible for ERC based on the revenue lost in the year 2020.
-Also, when a business was subject to a full a partial suspension can qualify for employee retention.
+Also, when a business is subject to a full a partial suspension can qualify for employee retention.

-- What happens when the business is generating losses or doesn't have any tax liability- The employee retention tax credit is a refundable credit.
+- What happens when the business is generating losses or doesn't have any tax liability- The employee retention tax credit is refundable.
 This means that if the taxpayer/business owner has paid any credit above tax liability, then that amount is being refunded to them.